-The legislature specifically directed the Board to study the following definitions in Chapter 10A: "lobbyist," "local official," "public official," and "official action of a political subdivision".
-Most of the public comments received relate to one or more of these definitions, and are reviewed with the definition.
+The legislature specifically directed the Board to study the following definitions in Chapter 10A: "lobbyist," "local official," "public official," and "official action of a political subdivision."
+Most of the public comments received relate to one or more of these definitions, and are reviewed with the definition to which they pertain.